rekola/nanoclj/README.md

 ## Differences to Clojure:

 - Characters are 32 bit and strings and char arrays are UTF-8 (count is O(n))
-- Strings are compared and sorted by the sequences of their UTF-32 codepoints.
+- Strings are sequences, and they are compared and sorted as such.
 - By default 32 bit integers are used, since 64 bit integers don't fit in the NaN boxing.
 - List count has complexity of O(n)
 - Vectors support O(1) append, but update is O(n)